sp-uhh/Diffusion-Buffer/README.md

             --ckpt <path_to_ckpt.ckpt>
 ```

 to generate the enhanced .wav files and compute metrics on the enhanced files (the test_dir must contain noisy and clean) The enhanced files are saved in parent_folder/subfolder given by experiments_folder and destination_folder.
-Note that this script evaluates in an online fashion and therefore takes more time to process than offline processing.
+Note that this script evaluates in an online fashion.
 For the provided ckpt above please set reverse_starting_point to 0.8, and N to 30.